-Step 1: Apply glue on center of the back of flower.
+Apply glue in the center of the back of the flower.

-Step 2: Secure metal shoe clip base on glue area.
+Secure the metal shoe clip base on glue area.
 Press gently to set.

-Step 3: Dab a little glue over the bottom half of base, as shown below.
+Dab a little glue over the bottom half of the base, as shown below.

 Making the Flower Shoe Clips